c6-dev/towsce-dump/README.md

 # towsce-dump

-SDK/MDK dump for The Outer Worlds: Spacer's Choice Edition.
+SDK/MDK dump for The Outer Worlds: Spacer's Choice Edition (EGS release).

 Created with [UEDumper](https://github.com/Spuckwaffel/UEDumper).
 Some dumper structs needed to be changed (i.e. UObject has two extra bools).